MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/apps-purchase-volume.md

 - Microsoft provide the Microsoft Store for Business to purchase apps

 > [!NOTE]
-> The Managed Google Play store only supports free apps.
-Standard Google apps are added to Intune as a **Android store app**.
-To add a **Managed Google Play app**, you must find and approve the app from the Managed Google Play store, then sync the app with Intune.
+> The Managed Google Play store only supports free apps, however the process to add Managed Google Play apps to Intune is similiar to volume app purchases.
+For more information, see [Managed Google Play](apps-purchase-volume.md#managed-google-play).

 ## Apple Business Manager<!-- What is it? -->